benhuckvale/unity-examples/README.md

 Browse to https://localhost:8080/.
 The first time you will need to accept the connection warning and "Proceed to localhost (unsafe)" unless you do not trust your own certificate.
-It is not usable yet - you will see the error showing that the server needs to serve files with certain headers present.
+Then enjoy!

 Obtaining a license